openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 18.04 Root on ZFS.rst

   KVM with virtio; otherwise, read the `troubleshooting <#troubleshooting>`__ section.
 - For a mirror or raidz topology, use ``DISK1``, ``DISK2``, etc.
+- When choosing a boot pool size, consider how you will use the space.
+A kernel and initrd may consume around 100M.
+If you have multiple kernels and take snapshots, you may find yourself low on boot pool space, especially if you need to regenerate your initramfs images, which may be around 85M each.
+Size your boot pool appropriately for your needs.

 2.2 If you are re-using a disk, clear it as necessary: